mateyy11/Neocortex-web/README.md

 ## LATEST UPDATE:

-- Streamlined the animations for a smoother experience -It's getting closer to being finished!
-Just a few more things to go -Bug?
+- Streamlined the animations for a smoother experience
+  - It's getting closer to being finished!
+Just a few more things to go
+  - Bug?
 What bug?
 I squashed a few.